Subscribe to Updates

 5. Kingston Fury Renegade

-SSD Tier List for 2023 - The Best SSDs to Buy (Updated January)Kingston-Fury-Renegade
+SSD Tier List for 2023 - The Best SSDs to Buy (Updated March)Kingston-Fury-Renegade

 Kingston’s lightning-fast storage products never cease to amaze us.
 The Kingston Fury Renegade has incredible specs.
 It can read data in a sequential fashion at 7,300MB/s.
 Writing speeds of up to 7,000 MB/s are achievable.
 If you need high-performance storage, this solid-state drive may be of interest.